I like working with small business owners for web design. My best clients either work for themselves or have less than 5 full-time employees.

 After that, we discussed their project details, and they let me know they would be getting pricing from 3-4 different website designers.

 Code-wise, I totally understood what they needed.
-They wanted to build a handful of cleaning website templates, and their customers would select one.
-Then each new customer would schedule an hour or two consultation with me to customize their website.
+They wanted to build cleaning website templates, and their customers would select one.
+Then each new customer would schedule a 1-hour consultation with me to customize their website.

 On the flip side, I had a hard time grasping how much to charge for such a wide-ranging project.